Brighton – city by the sea

 The city has some of the best club nights in the country, along with fantastic pubs, restaurants, independent cinemas and a great live music scene.

 Music is a way of life in Brighton.
 Walk around the city and you might bump into legends past and present who’ve found a home in this unique location.
 With an estimated 500 bands in the city, and gigs every night of the week, you’re bound to find something for you.

-Internationally, the city is known for The Great Escape, the UK’s leading showcase for new music, featuring hundreds of bands in over 30 venues in a three-day event.
+Internationally, the city is known for The Great Escape, the UK’s leading showcase for new music.

 Brighton is a hub for the performing arts.
 Venues range from small theatres above pubs to The Theatre Royal, featuring West End productions.